akliu/takeoff/README.md

 - [ ] Log in / Log out
 - [ ] View nearest airports and available jets for hire
 - [ ] Create, read, edit, and delete flight reservations
+- [ ] Add jets to be rented by the service

 ## Design Docs
 * [View Wireframes][view]